Care Tips & Fun Facts!

 -Oxbow food and fresh foods

-- There are other good brands, but oxbow is recommended above all other rat food brands.
+- There are other good brands, but oxbow adult formula is recommended above all other rat food brands.
 You can find it locally at “Pet Supply Plus” or you can order it online.
 Because it's for adults, you should provide a little extra protein daily until they reach 6 months old.
 For two rats, one egg daily will work great.
 You can offer it raw, scrambled, or hard boiled.
 You also need to provide fresh fruits and veggies every day.

 -Draft free room out of direct sun rays